-We saw the Asus Zenfone 5 at MWC 2018 in Barcelona and talked to Asus about the new features but one major detail remained unknown – its price.
+We saw the Asus ZenFone 5 at Mobile World Congress 2018 in Barcelona and talked to Asus about the new features.
+However, one major detail remained unknown – its price.

-Netherlands-based retailer Belsimpel took the initiative and opened preorders for the Zenfone 5, revealing that the unlocked, SIM-free version of the handset will cost 399€ (around $475).
-This is the first retailer to start accepting orders for the new Zenfone but others will follow in its footsteps very soon, as the first delivery will take place 2 weeks from now, other retailers will likely open up their pre-orders soon.
+Netherlands-based retailer Belsimpel opened preorders for the ZenFone 5, revealing that the unlocked, SIM-free version of the handset will cost 399€ (around $475).
+This is the first retailer to start accepting orders for the new ZenFone but seeing as the first delivery is set for 2 weeks from now, other retailers will likely open up their pre-orders soon.

-The Zenfone 5 features a generous 6.2-inch 1080 x 2246 px screen with a notch.
+The ZenFone 5 features a generous 6.2-inch 1080 x 2246 px screen with a notch.
 Under the hood, there’s a Qualcomm Snapdragon 636 chipset and 4 GB of RAM.
-Of course, the dual rear camera – a must this year – is present, also.
-The module is a 12MP + 8MP offering, while the selfie shooter is an 8MP lens.
+Its dual camera module is a 12MP + 8MP offering while the selfie shooter is an 8MP lens.

 “The phone knows when you are sleeping and it knows when you’re going to wake up so […] it can charge to 80% during the night and not allow it to go over 80%, so it won’t lose the capability to retain power.
 Fifteen, twenty minutes before you wake up it starts to charge again to 100%,” explained Marcel Campos, Head of Global Marketing Operations at Asus.

 At this price point, what more could you ask for?
 The ZenFone 5 is a truly powerful mid-ranger.